Does the application need to know about the sharding scheme underneath Vitess?

 Is there a list of supported/unsupported queries?

 The list of unsupported constructs is currently in the form of test cases contained in this test file.
 However, contrary to the test cases, there is limited support for SET, DDL and DBA constructs.
-This will be documented soon.
+This will be documented in greater detail soon.
+Until then, this test file serves as the canonical source of information on unsupported queries.
+Do also check on the Vitess Slack channel (click here to join) to ask our friendly community about other queries you have in mind.

 If I have a log of all queries from my app.
 Is there a way I can try them against vitess to see how they’ll work?